 The differences in the level of insolvencies between countries result from various economic, institutional, and legal conditions.
-In 2019, France was the country with the most business insolvencies worldwide.
-With 52,100 insolvencies reported in that year, it had more than twice as many insolvencies as the second country on the list, the United States.
-In China, the number of business insolvencies has grown dramatically in recent years, increasing almost fourfold since 2015 to reach 12,750 in 2019.
+In 2023, France was the country expected to have the most business insolvencies worldwide, with nearly than 60,000 insolvencies that year.
+In China, the number of business insolvencies has grown dramatically in recent years, increasing almost fourfold since 2015 to reach 12,000 in 2022.
 While this increase is partially due to the growth of corporate debt in China over this period, it also reflects changes made to bankruptcy processes.
 In 2007, the Chinese bankruptcy code was overhauled, and specialized courts for bankruptcy proceedings were established between 2007 and 2017.
 Additionally, the economic impact of the COVID-19 pandemic further spurred the number of insolvencies.